amplication/bookstore-blog/README.md

     ```

 > [!NOTE]
 > When using the `git` write back method, credentials configured for Argo CD will be re-used.
-A dedicated set of credentials can be provided.
-This and more configuration can be found in their [documentation](https://argocd-image-updater.readthedocs.io/en/stable/basics/update-methods).
+A dedicated set of credentials can be provided, this and more configuration can be found in the [documentation](https://argocd-image-updater.readthedocs.io/en/stable/basics/update-methods).

 **Update strategies**